RW1216/Article-title-classification-program/README.md

 # FIT3164_MDS9

+Final Year Project in Computer Science specialized in Data Science during university.
+This project was done in group of 3, consisting of 2 semesters (1 year).

 <b> Article Classification Model </b>
 - Classify the findability of the uploaded article based on the placement of text.